cast-org/figuration/docs/4.0.0-alpha.5/widgets/popover.md

 layout: docs
 title: Popover
 subtitle: popover.js
+description: A more robust version of a tooltip, that allows for larger pieces of content or interactive functionality.
 group: widgets
 ---

-A more robust version of a tooltip, that allows for larger pieces of content or interactive functionality.

 {% capture callout %}
 Widget Dependencies